Getting started¶

 jwks_uri

-key in the BankID OIDC configuration you retrieved in Discovery endpoint.
-You must also verify that the algorithm used is found in the BankID OIDC configuration underid_token_signing_alg_values_supported
+key in the BankID configuration you received in Discovery endpoint.
+You must also verify that the algorithm used is found in the configuration underid_token_signing_alg_values_supported

 . - Verify the certificate chain of the signing key used.
 See guide.